sbdev1234/cfg-ubuntu/README.md

-# tp-cfg-ubuntu
+# cfg-ubuntu
-Template repo.
 Boilerplate configuration for new Ubuntu (Debian) distros & dev containers.
 Use this template repo (see GitHub) as a start-point for your own.

 ## About